-Where are you heading this summer?
-I have something special to offer you – the isla bianca called Ibiza.
-Find out about Ibiza’ s secret places in the travel guide.
+Are you heading to Ibiza this summer?
+Find out about the isla bianca‘ s secret places in the travel guide.

 I know that when you think of Ibiza and you likely imagine mega-clubs and all-night rave parties.
 And indeed, if you stay in Platja d’en Bossa or Sant Antoni de Portmany, that may well be a big part of your experience.
 But what is really extraordinary about this island is how much variety exists and cohabits peacefully within its compact area.
 Ibiza is many things, many places in one, with an almost immeasurable variation of atmospheres.
 To find the Ibiza of refined relaxation, my boyfriend and I rented a car and head for the low-key western and northern parts of the island.
 Nothing is terribly far from the main town, also called Ibiza, and you can reach in circa 30 min even the farthest beaches.
 To drive between towns is to encounter a landscape that is ancient and majestic.
 Terraced hills with olive, fig, and almond trees, empty fields and rural houses without any sign of the wild disco nights.
 I haven’t visited in winter yet but hope to someday see the almond trees in bloom, one of the reasons Ibiza is known as the isla blanca.